SirCarlitros/Animals/README.md

 # Animals
-This is a project to regerzing our aknowlege in Git
+This is a project to rehearsing our knowledge in Git